 So, be prepared to pay a bit more for a quality pre-made first aid kit.
 Even then you will still need to buy some of your own items like anti-itch creams and electrolytes.
 With that in mind, make sure the pre-made kit you buy has some room for extra items!

-This World Traveler Kit by Adventure Medical Kit is one of the best pre-made first aid kits I’ve found.
+This World Traveler Kit by Adventure Medical Kit (shown below) is one of the best pre-made travel first aid kits I’ve found.
 It is a bit pricier but actually has most of the stuff you need, like stomach ailment medications.
 You can buy it here.

 What’s in your traveler’s medical kit?
 Connect on Facebook to join the discussion!